 - 1 cup heavy whipping cream, whipped and sweetened

-- Line bottoms of three greased 9-in. round baking pans with parchment paper; grease paper; set aside.
+- Line bottoms of 3 greased 9-in. round baking pans with parchment.
+Grease parchment; set aside.
 Place egg whites in a large bowl; let stand at room temperature 30 minutes.

 - In another large bowl, cream butter and sugar until light and fluffy.
 Beat in vanilla.
 In another bowl, whisk flour, baking powder and salt; add to creamed mixture alternately with milk, beating well after each addition.
 Beat egg whites until stiff peaks form; fold into batter.
 Transfer to prepared pans.

-- Bake at 325° for 20-25 minutes or until a toothpick inserted near the center comes out clean.
+- Bake at 325° until a toothpick inserted in the center comes out clean, 20-25 minutes.
 Cool for 10 minutes before removing from pans to wire racks; remove paper.
 Cool completely.

-- Place one cake layer on a serving plate; spread with a third of the filling.
+- Place 1 cake layer on a serving plate; spread with a third of the filling.
 Repeat layers twice.
 Frost sides of cake with whipped cream.
 Refrigerate until serving.
-Yield: 12 servings.